bibanon/chan.arc/chan-arc-spec.rst

 Status of This Document
 -----------------------
-This is very much a draft reference, and is not recommended for production use.
-Because of the early nature of this draft, the version string is "draft-01", the format of which will likely be changed for release.
+This is an early draft specification, and is **not yet recommended for production use**.

+Because of the early nature of this draft, the version string of this specification is ``"draft-01"``.
+The final format of version strings will likely be changed for release.

 Introduction
 ------------